slowernews/wisdom-tldr/README.md

-###On fear
+###On fear and excuses

-Fear can be paralyzing.
-Replace fear of unknown with curiosity.
-[Excuses](#on-excuses) are a manifestation of fear.
+Fear is paralyzing.
+To overcome it, replace fear of unknown with curiosity.

 > *'If you view everything through the lens of fear, then you tend to stay in retreat mode.'*

 > *'Don’t be afraid to be alone.
 Don’t be afraid to be committed.
 Fear is the most limiting quality a person has.' -- Michelangelo*

-> *'Our fearlessness shall be our secret weapon.' -- John Green*

-> *'The greatest barrier to success is the fear of failure.' -- Sven Goran Eriksson*

 > *'You always have two choices: your commitment versus your fear.' -- Sammy Davis Jr.*

-> *'What you fear you attract; what you resist, you make it bigger.'*

 > *'The things we fear the most have already happened to us.'*

-===
-###On excuses
+Excuses are a manifestation of fear.<br>

-There are no acceptable excuses.
+There are no acceptable ones.
 End.

 > *'You cannot use your personality type as an excuse.'*

-===
-###On validation

-Don’t wait for someone else to tell you that you are special.
-If the universe didn't need you, you wouldn't be here.

-> *'You should look at rejection as a tool that reveals incompatibility instead of evidence of your unworthiness or inadequateness.'*

-> *'People's need for validation and recognition, their need to feel important, is the best kind of weakness to exploit.'*